- About Us

 - Join Us

 EICC Code of Conduct Bans Recruitment Fees, Strengthens Key Protections for Workers

-ALEXANDRIA, Va., April 8, 2015 – The Responsible Business Alliance (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, has made the eradication of forced labor a high priority in 2015 as evidenced by a series of recent actions taken to strengthen its Code of Conduct.
+ALEXANDRIA, Va., April 8, 2015 – The Electronic Industry Citizenship Coalition (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, has made the eradication of forced labor a high priority in 2015 as evidenced by a series of recent actions taken to strengthen its Code of Conduct.
 The EICC today announced changes to its Code designed to protect workers and a membership vote to ban all recruitment fees paid by workers.

 The current EICC Conduct of Conduct, version 5.0, which was ratified by members in 2014 and went into effect on April 1, 2015, has several new provisions to further address issues that can lead to forced labor.
 The Code prohibits the holding of passports and other key worker documents as well as unreasonable restrictions on movement and access to basic liberties, and requires that workers are provided with a written employment agreement in their native language prior to departing from their country of origin.

 Excessive recruitment fees are another major factor that can lead to forced labor, trapping workers in debt to the labor broker or employment agency that recruited or hired them for a position in the supply chain.
 In response, the EICC took an extraordinary step to further strengthen the Code in a special membership vote that concluded on March 27, 2015.
 The new Code of Conduct language on fees states: "Workers shall not be required to pay employers’ or agents’ recruitment fees or other related fees for their employment.
 If any such fees are found to have been paid by workers, such fees shall be repaid to the worker."